 The selection will be made in the gas testing area.
 The Coordinator will roll the die to determine which team member will perform the practical testing.
-The person selected cannot be the person designated for the underground benchman portion.
+The person selected cannot be the person designated for the underground bench technician portion.